ddeel/alpha/NewestREADME.md

 - The current default configuration of the Redfish Interface Emulator pre-populates several of the Redfish dynamic resources.
 Instructions for starting the emulator without any pre-populated dynamic resources can be found in the Redfish Interface Emulator *README.md* file.

 - Sometimes a ```Control-C``` in the command prompt window does not immediately stop the emulator.
-When this occurs, the emulator will stop as soon as another API access is attempted.
+When this occurs, the emulator will stop as soon as another emulator API access is attempted.
 A web browser can be used to access the Redfish service root to force this to happen, if no other REST client is readily available.

 ----